 Cargo Van Or Passenger Van

-Most vans are offered in both cargo or passenger models.
+Most vans are offered in both cargo and passenger models.

 Cargo Vans